-There must be at least one shareholder (a real person or a legal entity) and a minimum capital of TRY 50.000 is mandatory.
-The initial capital in non-public joint stock companies with a registered capital system cannot be less than TRY 100.000; value per share in both cases cannot be less than TRY 0,01.
+There must be at least one shareholder (a real person or a legal entity) and a minimum capital of TRY 50.000 is mandatory; value per share cannot be less than TRY 0,01.
 At least 25% of the nominal value of the shares subscribed in cash must be paid before registration with the Trade Registry.

 Articles of association should include the trade name, list of shareholders, address and business purpose, the amount of capital and the amount subscribed by each shareholder, the amount of share capital, the nominal value of each share, the mode and terms of payments, the mode of convening the general meetings, dates and times of meetings, and conditions concerning voting.
 Articles of association either must be signed by the shareholders in the presence of trade registry officer or approved by a notary.

 Annual meetings must be held within 3 months of the end of the financial year and the board of directors calls the meeting.
 The quorum for an ordinary annual general meeting is 25% of shareholders, unless otherwise stated in the articles of association.